-- Join Luciana in the kitchen as you roll up your sleeves and learn about the traditional foods of Florence and the Tuscany Region.
+- Following breakfast, hoin Chef Luciana in the kitchen as you roll up your sleeves and learn about the traditional foods of Florence and the Tuscany Region.
 This hands-on cooking class will have you making a full course lunch including an antipasto, pasta, main, and dessert.
 Wine is included.

 - Lunch follows and includes the foods that were prepared in class.

-- In the afternoon, you will be taken on a bike tour of the hidden and historical parts of Florence, often called City Of Art.
+- In the afternoon, you will be taken on a bike tour, with English-speaking guide, of the hidden and historical parts of Florence, often called City Of Art.

 - Dinner on your own.
 Reserve in advance at the Villa or we have great local restaurants near the Villa upon request.
-Florence is just a 5 minute taxi ride away, let us know and we will reserve a table at one of our local trattoria favorites.
+Florence is just a 5 minute taxi ride away, let us know and we will reserve a table at one of our local trattorias.

 Day 3: Bike Tour 2

-- Enjoy a bike tour of the tranquil Chianti area.
+- Enjoy your Tuscan bike tour to the tranquil Chianti area with English-speaking guide.
 Guests will depart from the Villa and tour into the Chianti area and travel through the beautiful Tuscan villages including Impruneta.